ManchesterAIC/MAIC/README.md

 Welcome to Manchester AI Club!

-Here is where you can access all of our workshops and projects
+Here is where we will post the code for our projects.
+Currently, we are working on pendulum balancing.